flackr/carousel/scroll-button/README.md

 These should be focusable, behaving as a button.
 When activated, a scroll should be performed in the direction by some amount.
 When it is not possible to scroll in that direction, they should be disabled.

+The order of the pseudo-elements with respect to the element should be:
+- block direction previous,
+- inline direction previous,
+- the scrolling element,
+- inline direction next,
+- block direction next.

 ## Open questions